-There's so much to do in Sarasota and her Islands that it can be difficult to narrow it down, much less cram it all into a weekend.
-You can't, of course, but if you're only here for a few days, here's a helpful little itinerary designed to give you a taste of the beaches, cuisine and culture of Sarasota, while keeping it relaxing and mostly outside.
+There's so much to do in Sarasota County that it can be difficult to narrow it down, much less cram it all into a weekend.
+You can't, of course, but if you're only here for a few days, here's a helpful itinerary designed to give you a taste of the beaches, cuisine and culture of Sarasota, while keeping it relaxing and mostly outside.

 Friday

-If your flight arrives in the afternoon, unpack and settle in at your hotel before heading downtown.
-If you already live here in paradise, follow suit and start with happy hour cocktails at the spot that fits your mood.
+If you arrive in the afternoon, unpack and settle in at your hotel before heading downtown.
+If you already live here in paradise, follow suit and start with happy-hour cocktails at the spot that fits your mood.

-Oleary's (5 Bayfront Dr., 941-953-7505, http://olearystikibar.com/) makes for a proper welcome to paradise.
-Settle into a seat at the tiki hut on the bay, sip on a mai tai or a Miami Vice and let go.
+O'Leary's Tiki Bar & Grill makes for a proper welcome to paradise.
+Settle into a seat at the tiki hut on the bay, sip on a mai tai or a Miami Vice, and let go.

-A Sarasota summer sunset typically takes place around 7:30-8 p.m., so after drinks, take a stroll through nearby Island Park or over Ringling Bridge and watch the sun set over the water.
+A Sarasota summer sunset typically takes place around 7:30 or 8 p.m., so after drinks take a stroll through nearby Bayfront Park or over Ringling Bridge and watch the sun set over the water.

 Post-sunset, take a drive over to Longboat Key for dinner.
-Euphemia Haye (5540 Gulf of Mexico Dr., 941-383-3633, www.euphemiahaye.com) is quaint and private, making it the ideal place to relax on your first night in Sarasota.
+Euphemia Haye is quaint and private, making it the ideal place to relax on your first night in Sarasota.
 Not only is it a great spot to enjoy a quiet discussion in an upscale environment, it serves up top-notch cuisine.

-Seafood aficionados will rejoice at The Chart House on Longboat Key (201 Gulf of Mexico Dr., 941-383-5593, www.chart-house.com).
-Summer and seafood just go together and the fresh selections and view here are tough to beat.
+Seafood aficionados will rejoice at The Chart House, also on Longboat Key.
+Summer and seafood just go together, and the fresh selections and view here are tough to beat.

 Enjoy after-dinner drinks, dessert and live music at Haye Loft, the cozy little upstairs area at Euphemia Haye.
 The Dessert Room boasts mile-high pies and much more.